 When Kyra Sedgwick first arrived on television as The Closer's Brenda Leigh Johnson, audiences had never really seen femininity celebrated as a crucial characteristic of a hardened TV cop before.
-In Johnson we saw a character who didn't buck girly stereotypes just by acting like a tough guy.
-As a Deputy Chief in the LAPD, she was the interrogator everyone turned to to close a case.
+In Johnson, we saw a character who didn't buck girly stereotypes just by acting like a tough guy.
+As a Deputy Chief in the LAPD, she was the interrogator everyone turned to close a case once and for all.
 That's why they call her The Closer.
 Everything about Johnson played a factor in her interrogation skills, including her emotions which she learned to use to play felons like a fiddle, and it was this emotional vulnerability that Sedgwick said she thinks connected audiences to her character right from the start.

 As subtle as this seems, The Closer was the start of something meaningful in crime TV, and fans of the genre absolutely noticed immediately.
 The premiere of The Closer was the top-rated episode of scripted television to ever debut on basic cable.
 Millions upon millions tuned in to watch Sedgwick close her first case, and they kept on tuning in through all seven seasons.
 In a 2007 interview with the Chicago Tribune, Sedgwick explained what she thought viewers saw in her character early on:

 "I think it’s hard to find real characters that you can relate to in a lot of the entertainment industry, whether it’s film or TV.
 Honestly, I can’t speak to whether or not that’s changing [for women].
 I try to keep her real; that’s important to me.
 I feel committed to that for many reasons, not the least of which is that if you’re going to be in people’s living rooms, you should be someone they can relate to.”